The engine coolant temperature (ECT) sensors function is, to monitor the temperature, of the engine’s coolant.

 - Disconnect the sensor wiring harness and take an ohmmeter reading, across the sensor’s terminals.

 Finally, compare the two readings.
 There should be a difference, of at least 200 ohms.
 If not, the sensor is defective.

 Voltage – Testing

-Even general wear and tear can cause the (ECT) sensor to erode over time.
-So, The engine coolant temperature (ECT) sensor is designed to be fully submerged in coolant; and will not function correctly if the coolant level is low.
-Engine coolant prevents the water from boiling; and it also lubricates the engine block and the radiator; preventing rust formation.
-Finally, always use the right mix of water and antifreeze in your engine.
-When in doubt; consult the owner’s manual.
+Even general wear and tear, can cause the (ECT) sensor to erode over time.
+So, the engine coolant temperature (ECT) sensor is designed to be; fully submerged in coolant.
+But, will not function correctly, if the coolant level is low.
+Also, engine coolant prevents the water from boiling.
+And, it also lubricates the engine block and the radiator, preventing rust formation.
+Finally, always use the right mix, of water and antifreeze in your engine.
+When in doubt, consult the owner’s manual.